|

 ENGINEER REGIMENT

-A possible organisation for an Engineer Regiment deployed on operations with 1 (UK) Division could be as follows:
+A possible organisation for an Engineer Regiment deployed on operations with 1 (UK) Armoured Division could be as follows:

 (1) This Regiment would send most of its soldiers to man the engineer detachments that provide support for a Division's battlegroups